LewisN3142/LewisN3142/README.md

 This account will house some of the programming projects I work on in my spare time.
 I have a small amount of experience with a variety of programming languages and software, including Python, Matlab, Mathematica, and C++.
-At the moment I am practicing C# by making small game projects in Unity, in addition to working on a personal portfolio website to showcase my research, programming, and artwork.
+At the moment I am practicing HTML, CSS, and JavaScript working on a personal portfolio website to showcase my research, programming, and artwork.

 If you have an interesting project idea you would like to collaborate on, especially anything regarding visualising complex geometry or game/mod development, please do let me know.
 At present I am most easily contacted via: lewis.napper@surrey.ac.uk